 Planning for your discharge from PaRC actually begins on the day you enter our program.
 We want to assure you that even after you leave PaRC, you will continue to be supported by our team and network of people, programs and services while you are living at home.
-You will meet in a Discharge Planning group weekly.
+You will meet in a drug and alcohol rehab discharge planning group weekly.

 To make the transition back home as smooth as possible, you will take part in PaRC's year-long aftercare and family support programs.
 PaRC staff members will help you with your transition and be available if you have problems, challenges or concerns.

 Planning Group Topics

 In rehab discharge planning, you will cover topics related to your life after you leave the PaRC facility, including PaRC's support network, your personal recovery goals and the steps you plan to take once you leave to make your transition successful.
 Your discharge plan will support your recovery and help you establish a new, healthy routine.

 - Skills and behaviors that will contribute to your successful recovery